History of France

 France under de Gaulle.
 De Gaulle's government continued the war in

-provided some French control.
-By 1961, however, the government realized
+that provided some French control.
+By 1961, however, the government

-that only Algerian independence would end the rebellion.
-Peace talks began
+realized that only Algerian independence would end the rebellion.

-Algeria by the Secret Army Organization (OAS).
-This group, which included
+and Algeria by the Secret Army Organization (OAS).
+This group, which

-many army officers, accused de Gaulle of betraying France by ending the
+included many army officers, accused de Gaulle of betraying France by

-war.
+ending the war.
 The OAS tried several times to kill de Gaulle.
-Its leaders were
+Its

 After the Algerian crisis, some French politicians tried to weaken de